Your Horoscope This Week: October 26 To November 1

 Capricorn Sun & Rising:

-Mercury’s shift into Sagittarius on October 29 helps you loosen up and laugh again.
-This transit lands in your house of closure and healing, so your humor may lean toward the dry, surreal, or even absurd… but it’s cathartic.
-You might find yourself journaling more, reconnecting with spirituality, or speaking to a therapist (or your dream journal) with newfound honesty.
+Mercury’s shift into Sagittarius on October 30 helps you loosen up and laugh again.
+This transit lands in your house of closure and healing, so your humour may lean toward the dry, surreal, or even absurd… but it’s cathartic.
+You might find yourself journalling more, reconnecting with spirituality, or speaking to a therapist (or your dream journal) with newfound honesty.
 Don’t underestimate the power of being funny and vulnerable.
 Your dreams may be extra vivid now, so keep track of them.
 They’re sending you clues.

-Mercury’s shift into Sagittarius on October 29 helps you loosen up and laugh again.
-This transit lands in your house of closure and healing, so your humor may lean toward the dry, surreal, or even absurd… but it’s cathartic.
-You might find yourself journaling more, reconnecting with spirituality, or speaking to a therapist (or your dream journal) with newfound honesty.
+Mercury’s shift into Sagittarius on October 30 helps you loosen up and laugh again.
+This transit lands in your house of closure and healing, so your humour may lean toward the dry, surreal, or even absurd… but it’s cathartic.
+You might find yourself journalling more, reconnecting with spirituality, or speaking to a therapist (or your dream journal) with newfound honesty.
 Don’t underestimate the power of being funny and vulnerable.
 Your dreams may be extra vivid now, so keep track of them.
 They’re sending you clues.

 AdvertisementADVERTISEMENT